kfox/atfadmin/README.md

 ## Installation

-1. Place the atfadmin.vl2 in your GameData\base directory
+1. Download the vl2 of the [latest release](https://github.com/kfox/atfadmin/releases/latest) and put it in your server's GameData\base directory.
-2. Restart your server
+2. Restart your server.
-3. Stop your server
+3. Stop your server.
-4. Edit the prefs/atfadmin.cs file to select server preferences
+4. Edit the prefs/atfadmin.cs file to select server preferences.
-5. (optional) Edit the prefs/MapRotation.cs file to select the map rotation
+5. (optional) Edit the prefs/MapRotation.cs file to select the map rotation.
-6. Restart your server
+6. Restart your server.

 ## Credits